Combining Physics-based and Data-driven Modeling for Building Energy Systems: Results and analysis

 Figure~\ref{fig:wdr_scenario} presents the performance of the WBR scenario, broken down by room.
 While the Residual-FFNN demonstrates the best overall performance (indicated by the grey-dotted line), there are notable variations across different room types.
-Specifically, the Residual-FFNN achieves the lowest MAPE in bedroom 272, whereas the Residual-RF performs better in the living room 273 and bedroom 274.
-For the two bathrooms, the Augmentation-FFNN yields the lowest MAPE for bathroom 275 and the data-driven RF the best MAPE performance.
+Specifically, the Residual-FFNN achieves the lowest MAPE in bedroom 274, whereas the Residual-RF performs better in the living room 273 and bedroom 272.
+For the two bathrooms, the Augmentation-FFNN yields the lowest MAPE for bathroom 276 and the data-driven RF the best MAPE performance for bathroom 275.
 An example of the Residual-FFNN's superior performance is highlighted in Figure~\ref{fig:why_res}.
 During extended window openings from March 4th to 7th and March 11th to 15th (shaded in grey), the Residual-FFNN accurately captures the extreme temperature fluctuations by leveraging the EP model.
-In contrast, the other hybrid approaches fail to predict this behavior effectively.
-A similar effect can be observed in the residual approaches of LR and RF.
+In contrast, the purely data-driven model and other hybrid approaches fail to predict this behaviour effectively.
+The FFNN shows difficulties to learn relationships that generalize to such extreme window behaviour.
+The Assistant-FFNN approach seems unable to beneficially use the EP simulation as feature, even deteriorating performance compared to FFNN in these cases.
+In the augmentation approach, we observe a slight improvement over FFNN, indicating that the two-step learning approach can bring advantages in such situations.
+A similar effect can be observed in the residual approaches of LR and RF Figure~\ref{fig:why_res_LR} and Figure ~\ref{fig:why_res_RF}.
+The mean performance of all methods for MAPE, MAE and RMSE is given in Figure~\ref{tab:metrics}.

 Figure~\ref{fig:monthly_error} presents the average MAPE across rooms, grouped by month, for the hybrid models.
 Two notable observations can be made.
 Firstly, March and April exhibit a higher error rate, exceeding 4 \% MAPE for all models.
 This is due to extended periods of open windows in the bedrooms and living room, which cause a drop in room temperature and trigger the heating system to compensate.
 These extreme fluctuations are challenging for all models to accurately capture.
 Secondly, in November and December, the EP model performs competitively with the other models compared to the rest of the year.
 An explanation for this is the rental situation of UMAR, as the unit was uninhabited in winter 2021.
 Consequently, the temperature patterns in November and December 2021 were more regular, making it easier for the EP model to simulate.
 In contrast, the other models were trained on data from 2020 when the unit was inhabited during winter.
 This makes it harder for them to generalize to an uninhabited period.